 So why can’t the best phones also have these highly useful, money-saving features?
 After all, they’re supposed to have everything one could ever wish in a phone.

 One US mobile telecom representative told Tech Radar that carriers make a lot of profit on international plans.
 Most of the premium devices’ users are frequent flyers and depend a lot on calling & data while roaming.
-That’s the reason why mobile carriers discourage Apple and Samsung from introducing dual-sim facility in their premium devices.
+That’s the reason why mobile carriers are discouraging Apple and Samsung from introducing dual-sim on iPhone 8 and Galaxy S8, respectively.